benkwhite/PredictSeats/Readme.md

    - Error message from Diio `Sorry, the latest travel date accessible to your account is [2023-Jan-01].`
 3. Minor changes could be updated in the future.
    - Make use of the interrupted route data, such as "AA, DENLAS" in Q2 2020 using postition encoding.
 4. MAE loss function?
-Huber Loss?
+Huber Loss? layer normalization? check
 5. Use All attention?
+6. Activation function: ReLU, LeakyReLU, ELU, SELU, GELU, Swish, Mish, etc. check